denialromeo/danielmoore.us/about.md

     </ul>
     <p>Further bull market rules &ndash;</p>
     <ul>
         <li>Pay attention to the Federal Reserve.
 In 2021, they <a href="https://www.reuters.com/business/finance/fed-officials-sell-stocks-avoid-apparent-conflict-interest-2021-09-09/">sold at the peak</a>.
 If they sell, you sell.
-Also&nbsp;pay attention to the Chinese government.
+Also&nbsp;/pay attention to the Chinese government.
 They banned Bitcoin <a href="https://www.theverge.com/2021/9/24/22691472/china-central-bank-cryptocurrency-illegal-bitcoin">at its peak</a>.</li>
         <li>Also listen to Warren Buffett, Charlie Munger, Ray Dalio, and Jeff Bezos.
 They are oracles.</li>
         <li>Feel free to invest 80% of net worth.
 But follow up with above indicators at least monthly.</li>
         <li>$500,000 is more than enough to retire to India permanently.
 Always remember this.</li>